accelerando-consulting/spike/README.md

 and received an IP address.

 If the board cannot connect to WiFi it will go back to the access point mode, and you can connect it to change the settings.
+The message window will contain the name of the hotspot that the device has created.

-If you want to force the board to go into setup mode, unplug any peripherals and connect a jumper lead between GPIO5 and GND, then reset the board.
-It should go into access point mode (you can then remove the jumber lead).
+If you want to force the board to go into setup mode, unplug any peripheral shields and connect a jumper lead between GPIO5 and GND, then reset the board.
+It should go into access point mode (you can then remove the jumper lead).

 ## Step four: plug in the peripherals